zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## Flask shell - exit()

-You can exit the shell and return to the command line prompt using the `exit()`
+You can exit the Flask shell and return to the command line prompt using the `exit()` function:
-function:

 ```console
 >>> exit()